-Or add 1 cup of concord grape juice to 1 tablespoon of distilled vinegar.
+Or use 1 cup of concord grape juice.

 Add 4-5 black variety tea bags to boiling water.
-Once cool, remove the tea bags and add 2 tablespoons of distilled vinegar.
+Once cool, remove the tea bags and mix with vinegar.

 Add 2 tablespoons of ground tumeric to 1 cup of boiling water.
 Stir to dissolve.
-Once the liquid has cooled, add 1 tablespoon of distilled vinegar.
+This creates a beautiful natural easter egg dye.

 Combine 1 cup of carrot juice with vinegar.

 Combine 1 cup of fresh spinach juice with vinegar.